 - Town of Petrolia – Official Plan 2016 Updated August 2021

 - Town of Petrolia – Official Plan – 2016 Schedule A

 - 13-2016 Official Plan document

 - 13-2016 Schedule B

 - Official Plan Amendment Sheet – Petrolia

-The Local Planning Appeal Tribunal (LPAT) processes appeals depending on the type of appeal filed and the legislation in effect on the date it was filed.
+The Ontario Land Tribunal (OLT) processes appeals depending on the type of appeal filed and the legislation in effect on the date it was filed.
 There are transition regulations under the Planning Act and Local Planning Appeal Tribunal Act, 2017 that are also considered when determining which legislation and appeal process applies

 Who can file an appeal?

 You may file an appeal if you submitted oral or written comments to the municipality/approval authority prior to a decision of council or at the statutory public hearing.
 In the case of a non-decision, prior participation is not required to be able to appeal.

 The Notice of Decision from the municipality/approval authority will notify you on how you should file your appeal.
 Appeals are generally filed with the Clerk of the municipality, who receives the appellant package on behalf of the Province.